 Who Is Eligible?

-Participation in a Metro North YouthWorks employment program is limited to residents of the cities and towns of the Metro North region, who meet the four eligibility requirements income, age, geographic residence, and risk factors.
+Participation in the Revere YouthWorks employment program is limited to residents of the city who meet the four eligibility requirements income, age, geographic residence, and risk factors.

-Note: Income documentation is not required for youth who are documented as housing insecure, in foster care, or for youth with disabilities or special needs.
-For all other youths, income documentation is required at the time of enrollment.
+Note: Income documentation is now required for youth who identify as housing insecure, aged out of foster care, or having special needs/disabilities.

 Acceptable income documentation: